girish-kor/CodeGasm-The-Ultimate-VSCode-Ecstasy/README.md

 foreach ($settingsPath in $settingsPaths) {
     if (Test-Path $settingsPath) {
         Remove-Item $settingsPath -Force
-        Write-Host "Obliterated settings.json from: $settingsPath"
+        Write-Host "Destroyed settings.json at: $settingsPath"
     }
 }
 ```

-**Caution: These scripts have no mercy.
-Use with the confidence of a developer who knows no fear!** 🔥👀
+---

+**Coding is not a job.
+It's a LIFESTYLE! 🤯🔥**